United Way of Trumbull County

 295 Harmon Ave.
 NW

-United Way of Trumbull County implemented the Reading Great by 8 Literacy Initiative during the summer of 2014.
-This initiative includes three programs, each designed to increase the number of Trumbull County children reading at grade level by grade three, with an emphasis on children from low-to moderate-income families.
-Since 2014, more than 9,000 books have been provided to children who participate in one or more of the three programs.
+United Way of Trumbull County implemented the Reading Great by 8 Early Literacy Initiative during the summer of 2014.
+This initiative is a continuum of programing that reaches children from birth to age 8, each designed to increase the number of Trumbull County children reading at grade level by grade three, with an emphasis on children from low-to moderate-

 "Ready, Set, Go!" is a two-week summer intervention program for children who need extra reading assistance in order to pass the Ohio Third Grade Reading Test.
 Students are identified for participation by teachers of partnering school districts.
 Placement is determined at the conclusion of second grade.
 Certified teachers help provide the reading support required to meet the needs of their cohort of students.

 Based on a 10:1 ratio, each child receives 40 hours of instruction.
 Success is then measured by the number of students who demonstrate improved literacy skilled based on a pre- and post-assessment.